Publications, Articles, and Reports

 COPYRIGHT NOTICE: Reprints of published articles are provided as a service to enhance accessibility and the exchange of information.
 All copyrights remain with the original publishers of the articles.
 Please make only a single copy of any article, for personal use only.

 Dornbush, M.E., and P.G.
 Hahn.
+2013.
 Consumers and establishment limitations contribute more than competitive interactions in promoting dominance of the exotic herb garlic mustard in a Wisconsin, USA forest.
-Biological Invasions In Press.
+Biological Invasions 15: 2691-2706.

 Martinez, J.A., and M.E.
 Dornbush.
 2013.
-Use of a Native Matrix Species to Facilitate Understory Restoration in an Overgrazed, Invaded Woodland.
+Use of a native matrix species to facilitate understory restoration in an overbrowsed, invaded woodland.
 Invasive Plant Science and Management 6: 219-230.

 Hahn, P.G., and M.E.
 Dornbush.
 2012.
 Exotic consumers interact with exotic plants to mediate native plant survival in a Midwestern forest herb layer.
 Biological Invasions 14: 449-460.

 Hahn, P., M. Draney, and M. Dornbush.
 2011.
 Exotic slugs pose a previously unrecognized threat to the herbaceous layer in a Midwestern woodland.
 Restoration Ecology 19: 786-794.

 Dornbush, M.E., B.J.
 Wilsey.
 2010.
 Experimental manipulation of soil depth alters species richness and co-occurrence in restored tallgrass prairie.
 Journal of Ecology 98: 117-125.

 Kolb, S.E., K.J.
 Fermanich, M.E.
 Dornbush.
 2009.
 Effect of charcoal quantity on microbial biomass and activity in temperate soils.
 Soil Science Society of America Journal 73: 1173-1181.